fhaag/formatmore/README.md

 - It may contain any number of *arguments* that are separated with the pipe character `|`.
 - The first argument specifies the item count.
 It is a positive number (e.g. `15`) or a number range of the form `2..5`.
 This argument is optional.
 - Any further arguments start with a single identifying character that may be followed by any number of characters.
+- Closing square brackets `]` and pipe symbols `|` within these arguments can be escaped by duplicating them.
 - It ends with a closing square bracket `]`.
 - It may be followed by an optional question mark `?` to indicate that list formatting is optional.
 In this case, non-enumerable argument values will be formatted as specified while ignoring the list formatting options.
 (Without the optional marker, applying list formatting options to non-enumerable argument values will cause a `FormatException`.)